Member Organizations

 International Public Sector Accounting Standards

-Under the Public Finance Management Act of 2012, the Public Sector Accounting Standards Board (PSASB) is authorized to set generally accepted standards for the development and management of accounting and financial systems by all state organs and public entities.
+Under the Public Finance Management Act, 2012, the Public Sector Accounting Standards Board (PSASB) is authorized to prescribe generally accepted standards for the development and management of accounting and financial systems by all state organs and public entities in Kenya.

 Current Status: Partially Adopted